mxagar/tool_guides/git/git_teams_summary.md

 # git merge --no-commit --no-ff dev
 # Then, if no conflicts/after resolving them, we finish the merge:
 # git merge --continue
-# Alternatively, if we want to
+# Alternatively, if we want to cancel the merge
 # git merge --abort

 # SECOND step: Merge locally our feature/jira-XXX-concept (where we are) to dev